-Executive Diversity Delivers Dividend
+Executive Diversity Delivers Dividends

 Leaders in every sector of the economy are under intense scrutiny, reinforcing the high stakes involved in ensuring the right person has been selected to lead.

 Nowhere is that scrutiny greater than in ASX 200 companies and significant government enterprises.
 The Leadership Challenge, the seminal 1987 work by Jim Kouzes and Barry Posner, which essentially seeded the 360 feedback survey and other development tools, is still, more than 30 years later, a recruitment and leadership bible.
 It acknowledges that decisions entrusted to CEOs are inherently risky.
 And, in every sense, one of the more difficult but essential tasks faced by boards is getting succession planning and CEO selection as fine-tuned as possible.
-Board and executive search firm Johnson Partners advises clients to be prepared to set aside a couple of years and to use as many data points as possible for the task.
+Board and Executive Search firm Johnson Partners advises clients to be prepared to set aside a couple of years and to use as many data points as possible for the task.

 “A great leader, no matter what, will keep an employee group engaged, communicate effectively and create a vision that everyone feels they are working to, for a collective sense of achievement,” Johnson says.
 “Great leaders are agile, adaptable; they are able to pivot.
 We saw some phenomenal leadership through COVID-19 as many CEOs adapted their strategies and broader businesses to meet the new operating environment.”
 Exceptional leaders, he adds, put their customers, company and staff first.